paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

 **(b) Required activities** A law enforcement agency or organization that receives funds under this subchapter shall provide at least one of the following services:

-(1) Counseling for law enforcement family members.
+(1) Counseling for law enforcement officers and family members.

 (2) Child care on a 24-hour basis.

 (3) Marital and adolescent support groups.

-(4) Stress reduction programs.
+(4) Evidence-based programs to reduce stress, prevent suicide, and promote mental health.

 (5) Stress education for law enforcement recruits and families.